imalaiyke/Aspect-Based-Sentiment-Classification-and-Summarization/README.md

-# 🌟 Aspect Based Sentiment Classification and Summarization
+# 📊 Aspect Based Sentiment Classification & Summarization

-This project focuses on the development of a **Generative AI application** leveraging the **Llama-2-7B model** for automating **aspect-based product classification** and **customer review summarization**.
+This project develops a **Generative AI application** using the Llama-2-7B model for automating aspect-based product classification and summarizing customer reviews. 🌟

-## 🚀 Key Features
-- **Fine-Tuning Techniques:** The **Llama-2 base model** was fine-tuned using the **Parameter Efficient Fine-Tuning** technique, resulting in enhanced model performance and adaptability to domain-specific data.
-- **Utilization of the Unsloth Library:** The integration of the **Unsloth library** significantly improved the relevance and quality of generated summaries, ensuring they accurately reflect customer sentiments and insights.
+The fine-tuning process enhances the relevance and quality of summaries, leading to several benefits:

-## 💡 Impact and Results
-- **Customer Feedback Extraction:** The application facilitates the efficient extraction of customer feedback, leading to increased customer satisfaction and supporting ongoing product refinement efforts.
-- **Performance Metrics:** A thorough evaluation using **BERTScore** indicated a remarkable **30% improvement** in the performance of the fine-tuned model compared to baseline models.
-This substantial enhancement demonstrates the effectiveness of the applied methodologies.

-## 🌍 Future Work
-The project serves as a robust proof of concept, laying the groundwork for the implementation of these advanced solutions within financial institutions.
-This can potentially enhance customer interactions by delivering more personalized and effective service responses, ultimately improving client engagement and satisfaction.
+- 📈 Improved summary quality for domain-specific data.
+- 🤝 Enhanced customer feedback extraction, boosting satisfaction and product refinement.
+- 📊 A 30% performance improvement shown by BERTScore.
+- 💼 Acts as a proof of concept for advanced solutions in financial services.

+## Business Context
+In today's digital landscape, **customer reviews are essential** for e-commerce platforms and service providers. 🛒 They serve as a vital metric for measuring satisfaction and guiding business decisions.
+The intricate process of Aspect-based Sentiment Analysis offers a granular view of customer sentiments, allowing businesses to:

+- 📊 Identify areas for improvement.
+- 🔍 Understand sentiments towards specific product features (e.g., screen, keyboard).
+- 💻 Enhance product elements needing attention.

+The rise of **Large Language Models (LLMs)** has transformed the summarization process, enabling companies to:

+- 🔄 Quickly distill customer feedback.
+- ⚙️ Streamline the understanding of overall sentiments.
+- 📈 Save time and resources while driving sales and revenue.

+## Project Skills
+This final project equips participants with valuable skills relevant to real-world business contexts: 🚀

+- 💻 Hands-on experience with implementation specifics.
+- 📚 Proficiency in building solutions using open-source LLMs.
+- 🌍 Knowledge of deploying cutting-edge solutions in business environments.

+## Project Objective
+The goal of this project is to create a **Generative AI application** that automates the aspect-based classification and summarization of customer reviews. 🎯 Key objectives include:

+- 🧐 Predicting review sentiment and aspect-based sentiment.
+- 📊 Generating summaries of customer reviews.
+- 📈 Evaluating the performance of the LLM through various assessment methods.